Kentucky vs. Iowa Citrus Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Kentucky Stats and Trends

-- In Kentucky's 12 games this season, it has eight wins against the spread.
+- Kentucky has eight wins against the spread in 12 games this season.

-- So far this season, the Wildcats have been installed as favorites by a 2.5-point margin or more six times and are 4-2 ATS in those games.
+- The Wildcats have an against the spread record of 4-2 in their six games as a favorite of 2.5 points or more so far this season.

-- Kentucky's games this year have gone over the point total seven times in 12 opportunities (58.3%).
+- Kentucky has hit the over in 58.3% of its opportunities this year (seven times over 12 games with a set point total).

-- Kentucky is 6-3 against the spread and 8-1 overall in games when it scores more than 19.2 points.
+- When Kentucky scores more than 19.2 points, it is 6-3 against the spread and 8-1 overall.

-- In games that Kentucky amasses over 326.9 yards, the team is 6-3 against the spread and 8-1 overall.
+- When Kentucky picks up more than 326.9 yards, the team is 6-3 against the spread and 8-1 overall.

 - The Wildcats have 20 giveaways this season, while the Hawkeyes have 29 takeaways .